insberr/vhiven/docs/websocket-protocol.md

 ```
 NOTE: There are multiple urls for sending data too, most of the time its `wss://swarm-dev.hiven.io/socket?encoding=json&compression=text_json` however for some it uses `wss://us-east1-rtc-staging.hiven.io` (most likely the second url is for voice stuff, idk)
 The WS object in the source code ([this](https://github.com/hivenapp/hiven.js/blob/master/lib/Websocket/index.ts#L15)) always connects to the first one

+# TODO
+There is more to this.
+I'm sure of it
+I just have to find it

 # Known opcodes

 ## Client -> Server